Together in Christ: 'Thanksgiving and Assurance' — Colossians 3:9-10

 Isn't this what we need to do for our newer brothers and sisters in Christ?

-• Encourage them to keep on growing in their relationship with God?
+• Encourage them to keep on growing in their relationship with God.

 Today's Prayer

 Father, we ask your forgiveness for not watching after new believers with more passion, concern, and love.
 We don't want the deceiver and evil one to separate one of these precious lambs in your flock from Your people.
 We don't want them discouraged or downhearted.
 So, dear Father, use me to be a loving friend to new believers as I pray for them, encourage them as they grow, and reassure them that they can and will grow in their knowledge and likeness to Jesus as they pursue Him as their Savior and Lord.
-Thank you for Paul's example of showing this loving concern for Your people.
+Thank you for Paul's example of loving concern for Your people.
 In Jesus' name, I pray and ask for this grace.
 Amen.

 Related Scripture Readings